dikderoy/PSRedis/README.md

 This is the least amount of code needed to get your app talk to Redis using pure php (only commands needed for simple key-value cache are implemented).

-make sure you required dikderoy/redis-guard-pure-php package in composer - so client implementation & adapter is available in runtime
+make sure you required `dikderoy/redis-guard-pure-php` package in composer, so client implementation & adapter is available in runtime

 ```php
 // configure where to find the sentinel nodes